onslaught64/c64_tinn64/README.md

 `activation value = 1 / 1 + e^-input value` which, you can imagine would suck to calculate on a 6502, however the actual range of values that fall inside the curve between 0 and 1 is an input range of 8, so, hey, we calculate the activation function for the input range -4 to +4 in a lookup table instead.

+Actually, to ensure that the AI is trained using the same activation function, this lookup strategy is also used in the modified pyTinn Python training code for forward propoagation.

 This great article on activation functions helps a lot: https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6